-Location is really important in an event such as Milan Design Week, as there are hundreds of events, around the city, and each area now has its own specific character that is also defined by the brands that show there.
-Aim at being physically in the right area with a lot of foot fall, so people will see it.
-Visitors will exchange tips and experiences in social media and the grapevine.
-Ideally, by the end of the week your event will become the ‘one everyone will have to see’.
+Location is really important for an event such as Milan Design Week, as there are hundreds of events around the city, and each area now has its own specific character that is also partially defined by the brands that exhibit there.
+Aim at being physically in the right area with a lot of foot traffic, so people will see your exhibit.
+Visitors will exchange tips and experiences on social media and the grapevine.
+Ideally, by the end of the week, your event will become the “one everyone must see”.

 3. Design for sharing

-While PepsiCo received thousands of visitors at Mix it Up last year, social media and media are a huge amplifier.
+While PepsiCo received thousands of visitors at Mix It Up last year, social media and traditional media serve as a huge amplifier.
 So the space needs to be shareable, such that you can get a gist of the whole thing in one image.
-For the designers, this meant considering angles and photo-opts when designing the space.
+For the designers, this meant considering angles and photo-ops when designing the space.
 For this year’s edition, designers were invited to create objects around PepsiCo’s brands: these are strong communication tools as they are easier to photograph, understand and share with comments.